spiral/docs/http/routing.md

 Like other frameworks, Spiral provides a pre-built mechanism to manage your application's url structure.
 This operation is performed by the Http `Router` and `Route` classes.

 ## What is Router?
-Router is the default http endpoint (see Http Request Flow) which accepts `ServerRequestInterface` and applies it to a set of created routes to find match (based on Uri, method or any other request property).
-When the route is matched, Router will execute it by providing instances of `ServerRequestInterface` and `ContainerInterface`.
+Router is the default http endpoint (see Http Request Flow) which accepts `ServerRequestInterface` applies it to a set of created routes to find match (based on Uri, method or any other request property).
+When the route is matched, Router will execute it by providing instances of `ServerRequestInterface`, `ResponseInterface` and `ContainerInterface`.
 The rest of the logic (what controller is called and what parameters are passed) is located in the `Route` class itself.

 Let's check out the `RouterInterface` to better understand how it works: